tadzik/panda/README.md

     http://gnuwin32.sourceforge.net/packages/wget.htm

-Once you have obtained and installed it, and have wget in your path, you may now do:
+Once you have obtained and installed it, and have both wget and perl6 in your path, you may now install Panda by doing:

     git clone git://github.com/tadzik/panda.git